Working as a herd

 Taproot Edmonton presents a weekly discussion on key stories in municipal politics.
 We pay attention to City Council so you don't have to!
 Join us as we delve into conversations about the context surrounding decisions made at City Hall.

-Taproot Edmonton hosts Speaking Municipally, a government show with 363 episodes published.
+Unknown Host hosts Speaking Municipally, a news show with 372 episodes published.

 City council delayed a public hearing about Rossdale as it had questions about its duty to consult with Indigenous nations.
 Plus, the parking requirement at daycares has been reduced, and we discuss how to stop illegal d